Skip to main content

 EpiRoom Backend illustration image

-For this project, a custom Backend in Python using Flask and PonyORM (Based on a SQLite Database) has been developed.
+For this project, I developed a custom Python backend using Flask and PonyORM, based on a SQLite database.

 Three reasons: